WE SET HIGHER STANDARDS

 Spirals

-You can use the following jewelry in the helix piercing:
+You can use the following jewellery in the nostril piercing:

 Labrets